infoielham/NLP-SMS-Spam-Detection/README.md

 ## Context:

 The SMS Spam Collection is a set of SMS tagged messages that have been collected for SMS Spam research.
-It contains one set of SMS messages in English of **5,574 messages**.
+It contains one set of text messages in English of **5,574 messages**.

 ## Goals: